Hair Loss Medication

 If your hair growth needs are not related to your scalp area, read about how minoxidil can be used for beard and body hair growth.

-As a hair loss medication, finasteride is available as men’s hair loss tablets in the UK.
-The prescription hair loss medication, Propecia, is FDA-approved in the US and licenced in the UK.
+The prescription hair loss medication, Propecia, is FDA-approved in the US and licensed in the UK.
 A tablet of finasteride, the generic of Propecia, contains 1 mg of the same active ingredient (finasteride).

 Mechanism of Action

-Finasteride disrupts this process by attaching to and inhibiting the type II 5 alpha reductase enzyme.
+Finasteride disrupts this process by attaching to and inhibiting the type II 5-alpha reductase enzyme.
 This prevents the conversion of testosterone into DHT, effectively reducing DHT levels and working to prevent further hair loss.

 Dutasteride is the generic of Avodart, a medication that is used in the treatment of benign prostatic hyperplasia.